liebermeister/model-balancing/README.md

 To run model balancing in matlab, please have a look at the demo scripts in `matlab/demo` and adjust them to your model and data.
 For HTML documentation of the matlab code, see `matlab/doc`.
 For help in matlab, please type `help model-balancing`.

-### Python and JSON file format
+### Python
-To run model balancing in python, your model and input data need to be encoded in a JSON file.
+For using model balancing in python, please refer to our [Read The Docs](https://model-balancing.readthedocs.io/en/latest/index.html) page.
-To generate this file format from model and data files (in SBML / SBtab formats), you can use the matlab function `cvxpy_problem_data_structure.m` (as shown in the demo script `matlab/demo/demo_cmb_experimental_data.m`).
-For a description of the JSON format, see [examples](examples).

 ### Example models
 Example model and data files can be found in the folder "resources".